Too Many Dates

 "It's okay," He mumbled.

-"I guess I was just caught up in the moment or something, I didn't mean to do anything," Hermione told him anxiously.
+"I guess I was just caught up in the moment or something, I didn't mean to do anything," Hermione told him anxiously, looking very worried now.

 "Don't worry about it," He said, despite the fact that he was still thinking about him having had his first kiss and it had been with Hermione.

-He had always thought of Hermione as one of his best friends, but looking at her he suddenly realized that she was rather pretty and perhaps if he wasn't already starting to date Padma or who knew who else, he might have said to her, but as it was, he was force to simply let the matter be.
+He had always thought of Hermione as one of his best friends, but looking at her he suddenly realized that she was rather pretty and perhaps if he wasn't already starting to date Padma or who knew who else, he might have said or done something, but as it was, he really had no idea what to say to her or how to react.

-As yet another reason, Hermione tried to change the subject by saying, "Well I suppose you should know that I'm going to the Yule Ball with Viktor Krum."
+In order to defuse the situation, Hermione tried to change the subject by admitting, "Well I suppose you should know that I'm going to the Yule Ball with Viktor Krum."

 Simply adding to his list of surprises for the day, he was able to recover quickly from this, and exclaimed, "Wow Krum?
 Really?
 Well then I'm very happy for you Hermione, Krum is a lucky man."